westerndigitalcorporation/zonedstorage.io/docs/tools/util-linux.md

 ## blkzone

-The *blkzone* command line utility allows listing (reporting) the zones of a zoned block device and resetting the write pointer of sequential zones.
-Unlike the *sg_rep_zone* and *sg_reset_wp* utilities of the [*sg3utils*](../tools/sg3utils.md) project, *blkzone* relies on the kernel provided ZBD `ioctl()` interface to perform zone report and zone reset operations.
-SCSI commands are not issued directly to the device by *blkzone*.
+The *blkzone* command line utility lists (reports) the zones of a zoned block device and resets the write pointer of sequential zones.
+Unlike the *sg_rep_zone* and *sg_reset_wp* utilities of the [*sg3utils*](../tools/sg3utils.md) project, *blkzone* relies on the kernel- provided ZBD `ioctl()` interface to perform "zone report" and "zone reset" operations. *blkzone* does not issue SCSI, ATA, or NVMe commands directly to the device.

-*blkzone* command usage is as shown below.
+*blkzone* command usage is as shown below:

 ```plaintext
 # blkzone --help